Cotton Fitzsimmons: Kansas State University (1967–1970)

-NBA coaching/administrative career

-Phoenix Suns I (1970–1972)
+Phoenix Suns (1970–1972)

 In 1970, Fitzsimmons replaced Jerry Colangelo as head coach of the Phoenix Suns.
 It was Colangelo, serving as General Manager, who sought Fitzsimmons for the position.
 At first Colangelo had called Fitzsimmons and asked about other possible candidates.
 Eventually, Colangelo asked Fitzsimmons, “How would you like the job?”
 Fitzsimmons took the position and led the Suns to their first winning season, going 48–34 that season.
 The relationship between Colangelo and Fitzsimmons would be lengthy, as Fitzsimmons would serve the Suns in multiple capacities, including three tenures as head coach.
 Fitzsimmons worked with Colangelo without any discussion of compensation throughout their long tenure together.

 Atlanta Hawks (1972–1976)

 Fitzsimmons was released from the remaining two years of his Suns contract by Colangelo to allow him to accept a similar capacity with the Atlanta Hawks on May 31, 1972.
 He was 140–180 in four seasons, with one playoff appearance.
 He returned to Phoenix to reside in 1975, although he still coached the Hawks.
 According to Fitzsimmons, one of the main reasons he accepted a job as Hawks coach was the opportunity to coach Pete Maravich.
-The Hawks traded Maravich to the New Orleans Jazz in May, 1974 and Fitzsimmons was left with a young team and a rotating front office.“Presidents and GMs were flying out of here like paper clips.” he told Sports Illustrated.
-With the Hawks at 28–46 and mired in a ten-game losing streak, he was fired and assistant coach Bumper Tormohlen promoted to replace him on an interim basis on March 30, 1976.
+The Hawks traded Maravich to the New Orleans Jazz in May 1974 and Fitzsimmons was left with a young team and a rotating front office.“Presidents and GMs were flying out of here like paper clips.” he told Sports Illustrated.
+With the Hawks at 28–46 and mired in a ten-game losing streak, he was fired and assistant coach Bumper Tormohlen was promoted to replace him on an interim basis on March 30, 1976.